 - Elastic Load Balancer (ELB) for distributed traffic management

 Padfixer was designed, built and launched by Elastic Teams, on-time and within budget.

 Thousands of home service jobs are posted on Padfixer every month.

 We have seen very very rapid growth.
-Elastic Teams is part of all those discussions about where do we go from here, not just from a product standpoint but how do we grow the business.William Lance, CEO, Padfixer
+Elastic Teams is part of all those discussions about where do we go from here, not just from a product standpoint but how do we grow the business.William Lance, Co-Founder, Padfixer

 Padfixer continues to retain the services of Elastic Teams in the form of a trusted, long-term engagement.